Skip to Content

 Any customer of those systems with questions about their utility billing may contact our Finance staff at 250-469-6239.

-• In addition, the Board has approved waiving fees for Demolition and Temporary Building permits for residents affected by the fire.
+• In addition, the Board approved waiving fees for Demolition and Temporary Building permits for residents affected by the fire.
 It also approved extending the Temporary Building permit use of a recreational vehicle as temporary dwelling to two years from one, on a property that is actively under post-wildfire construction.
 For more information, please contact our Community Services staff at planning@rdco.com or 250-469-6227.

 Flooding - Landslide information